-Neonatal haemochromatosis (NH) Condition for which Ig has an established therapeutic role.
+Condition for which IVIg has an established therapeutic role.

-Pregnant woman with previous fetal lossNeonate with haemochromatosis Pregnant women who have had a previous pregnancy affected by neonatal haemochromatosis Neonate with neonatal haemochromatosis Evidence of probable benefit - more research needed (Category 2a) Neonatal haemochromatosis (NH) manifests in the fetus and newborn, and is characterised by abnormal accumulation of iron in the liver and extra-hepatic tissues.
+Condition for which ring has an established therapeutic role.
+Specific Conditions Neonatal haemochromatosis Indication for IVIg Use Pregnant woman who has had a previous pregnancy affected by neonatal haemochromatosis.
+Level of Evidence Evidence of probable benefit - more research needed (Category 2a) Description and Diagnostic Criteria NH manifests in the fetus and newborn and is characterised by abnormal accumulation of iron in the liver and extra-hepatic tissues.
 Affected neonates present with fulminant liver failure, usually in the context of a history of prematurity, intrauterine growth retardation and oligohydramnios.
 NH differs from most other causes of neonatal liver disease, other than congenital infections, in that the condition begins in utero and fulminant liver disease is manifested in the first few days of life.
 The aetiology and pathogenesis remains uncertain.
 The NH phenotype may be the outcome of numerous disease processes.
 There is also evidence, however, that NH is an alloimmune disorder.
-First, there is an approximate 80 percent likelihood of NH once a woman has an affected baby.
+First, there is an approximate 80% likelihood of NH once a woman has an affected baby.
 Second, mothers can have affected babies with different fathers.
 It has not been described that fathers can have affected half-siblings with different mothers.
 Symptoms and signs Affected neonates present with signs of liver failure, including extreme cholestasis, hypoalbuminaemia, coagulopathy, ascites and hypoglycaemia.
 Diagnosis of neonatal haemochromatosis is made after other causes of neonatal liver failure have been ruled out.
 In addition to extensive iron deposition (siderosis), liver biopsy would show cirrhosis with diffuse fibrosis, bile duct proliferation, and giant cells.
 Siderosis is also present in other tissues and viscera (e.g. epithelial tissues and the heart), but not in reticuloendothelial cells.
-Occurrence NH is a rare disease but the rate of recurrence after the index case in a sibship is up to 80 percent.
-Prognosis About 20 percent survival with medical treatment.
-A trial compared the impact of intravenous immunoglobulin (IVIg) on pregnancy outcome of women whose most recent pregnancy had resulted in neonatal haemochromatosis (NH) with historical controls (randomly selected previously affected pregnancies).
+Occurrence NH is a rare disease, but the rate of recurrence after the index case in a sibship is up to 80%.
+Prognosis About 20% survival with medical treatment.
+Justification for Evidence Category A trial compared the impact of intravenous immunoglobulin (IVIg) on pregnancy outcome of women whose most recent pregnancy had resulted in NH with historical controls (randomly selected previously affected pregnancies).
 All 15 pregnancies resulted in live births.
 NH was diagnosed in 11, but responded to medical treatment.
 By contrast, there were two successful outcomes in controls (Biotext 2004).
-(Rand et al 2009) describes successful treatment of NH in neonates using exchange transfusion and IVIg.
+Qualifying Criteria for IVIg Therapy Pregnant or attempting to conceive, with a previous pregnancy ending in delivery of a fetus shown to have had NH.